Juptian/SilverOcto/README.md

-# SilverOcto
+<h1 align="center"> SilverOcto </h1>

-SilverOcto is a discord bot created with Discord.JS
+SilverOcto is a Discord bot made with Discord.JS.